-During the year ended December 31, 2022, we generated operating cash flows primarily from interest and fees received on senior secured loans and other debt securities, as well as from dispositions of selected portfolio company investments or repayments of principal.
-Net cash used in operating activities for the year ended December 31, 2022 was \$(24.0) million.
-Our use of cash from operating activities during the period primarily consisted of \$(37.4) million in net purchases of investments, excluding PIK capitalization.

-Net cash provided by financing activities for the year ended December 31, 2022 was \$20.8 million.
-Our sources of cash from financing activities consisted of \$108.0 million in net debt borrowings under the Credit Facility and \$92.0 million from the issuance of our 2025 Private Placement Notes.
-Our uses of cash consisted of the \$(143.7) million repayment of our 2022 Convertible Notes, cash dividends paid to stockholders of \$(29.5) million, purchases of treasury stock of \$(4.9) million, and payments of debt issuance costs of \$(1.2) million.

 During the year ended December 31, 2021, we generated operating cash flows primarily from interest and fees received on senior secured loans and other debt securities, as well as from sales of selected portfolio company investments or repayments of principal.
 Net cash used in operating activities for the year ended December 31, 2021 was \$(0.6) million.
-Our use of cash from operating activities during the period primarily consisted of \$(21.6) million in net purchases of investments, excluding PIK capitalization.
+Our primary use of cash from operating activities during the year primarily consisted of \$(21.6) million in net purchases of investments, excluding PIK capitalization.

 Net cash used by financing activities for the year ended December 31, 2021 was \$(10.0) million.
-Our uses of cash from financing activities consisted of cash dividends paid of \$(22.3) million, purchases of treasury stock of \$(2.2) million, and payment of debt issuance costs of approximately \$(0.8) million.
+Our uses of cash consisted of cash distributions paid of \$(22.3) million, purchases of treasury stock of \$(2.2) million, and payment of debt issuance costs of approximately \$(0.8) million.
 Our source of cash from financing activities consisted of \$15.2 million in net debt borrowings under the Credit Facility.

+During the year ended December 31, 2020, we generated operating cash flows primarily from interest and fees received on senior secured loans and other debt securities, as well as from sales of selected portfolio company investments or repayments of principal.
+Net cash provided by operating activities for the year ended December 31, 2020 was \$170.6 million.
+Our primary source of cash from operating activities during the year consisted of proceeds from net disposition of investments of \$140.5 million.

+Net cash used by financing activities for the year ended December 31, 2020 was \$(162.0) million.
+Our uses of cash from financing activities consisted of cash distributions paid of \$(22.8) million, purchases of treasury stock of \$(3.6) million, and \$(135.6) million in debt repayments under the Credit Facility, net of borrowings.

 In the normal course of business, we may enter into guarantees on behalf of portfolio companies.
 Under these arrangements, we would be required to make payments to third parties if the portfolio companies were to default on their related payment obligations.
-There were no such guarantees outstanding at December 31, 2022 and December 31, 2021.
-In addition, from time to time, the Company may provide for a commitment to a portfolio company for investment in an existing or new security.
-At December 31, 2022 and December 31, 2021, we were obligated to existing portfolio companies for unfunded commitments of \$72.1 million across 51 portfolio companies and \$49.4 million across 35 portfolio companies, respectively.
+There were no such guarantees outstanding at December 31, 2021 and 2020.
+In addition, from time to time, we may provide for a commitment to a portfolio company for investment in an existing or new security.
+At December 31, 2021 and 2020, we were obligated to existing portfolio companies for unfunded commitments of \$49.4 million across 35 portfolio companies and \$24.3 million across 14 portfolio companies, respectively.

-As of December 31, 2022, we have analyzed cash and cash equivalents and availability under our Credit Facility and believe that there is sufficient liquidity to meet all of our obligations, fund unfunded commitments should the need arise, and deploy capital into new and existing portfolio companies.
+As of December 31, 2021, we have analyzed cash and cash equivalents and availability under our Credit Facility and believe that there is sufficient liquidity to meet all of our obligations, fund unfunded commitments should the need arise, and deploy new capital into new and existing portfolio companies.